rahul-il/academic-site/content/home/custom_publications.md

 <a class="btn btn-outline-primary my-1 mr-1" href=".">Todo TOC Journal Submission</a>

-#### Circuit Minimization for Multioutput Circuits is NP-hard
+#### NP-Hardness of Circuit Minimization for Multi-Output Functions
 with Bruno Loff and Igor Oliveira
 in CCC'20
 <a class="btn btn-outline-primary my-1 mr-1" href=".">CCC Proceedings</a>
 <a class="btn btn-outline-primary my-1 mr-1" href=".">TOC Journal Submission</a>

-#### Approaching MCSP from Above and Below: Hardness for AC0[p] and an Oracle Variant
+#### Approaching MCSP from Above and Below: Hardness for a Conditional Variant and AC0[p]
 in ITCS'20
 **_ITCS Best Student Paper Award_**
 <a class="btn btn-outline-primary my-1 mr-1" href=".">CCC Proceedings</a>
 <a class="btn btn-outline-primary my-1 mr-1" href=".">TOC Journal Submission</a>

-#### Hardness for MCSP via the Coin Problem
+#### AC0[p] Lower Bounds Against MCSP via the Coin Problem
 with Alexander Golovnev, Russell Impagliazzo, Valentine Kabanets, Antonina Kolokolova, and Avishay Tal
 in ICALP'19
 <a class="btn btn-outline-primary my-1 mr-1" href=".">CCC Proceedings</a>
 <a class="btn btn-outline-primary my-1 mr-1" href=".">TOC Journal Submission</a>